 From their perspective, the cheap price of your rental would not compensate for being the landlord of potentially bad tenants.
 They wouldn't want to invest in a rental property that can give them a headache later on.

-How to Sell a Rental Property with Tenants in It in Louisiana
+How to Sell a Rental Property with Tenants In It Louisiana

-Earlier, we mentioned that the process and timeline of selling your rental home in Louisiana depends on the type of rental agreement you signed with your tenant.
-In this section, we have detailed how to get started with the sale of a rental depending on these agreements.
+Earlier, we mentioned that the process and timeline of selling your rental home depends on the type of rental agreement you signed with your tenant.
+In this section, we have detailed how to get started with the sale of a Louisiana rental depending on these agreements.

 When the Tenants are on a Month-to-Month Lease